Water Department FAQs

 What should I do if my toilet is running all the time?

 Leaking toilets is the number one reason our customers experience higher-than-usual water bills.
 A tiny leak can waste hundreds, or even thousands, of gallons of water in a month.
 To test your toilets, place a few drops of blue food coloring in the toilet's tank.
 After a few minutes, check the bowl.
 If it is blue, your toilet is leaking.
-TUB also has available blue tablets to place in your toilet's tank to check for leaks.
+TUA also has available blue tablets to place in your toilet's tank to check for leaks.
 Call us for more information.

 Are the water and sewer bills connected?

-The Tullahoma Utilities Board operates three separate and distinct departments: electric, water and wastewater (sewer).
+The Tullahoma Utilities Authority operates three separate and distinct departments: electric, water and wastewater (sewer).
 Each department has its own budget.
 In other words, one department cannot operate out of funds from the other budget, and when one department has a rate increase, it does not necessarily mean the others will also experience an increase.
 Your wastewater bill each month is based upon the amount of water sent through the sanitary sewer system to be cleaned and released into Rock Creek.

 Do we have "hard" or "soft" water?